coder/websocket/docs/CONTRIBUTING.md

 ## Issues

-Please be as descriptive as possible with your description.
+Please be as descriptive as possible.

-Reproducible examples are key to fixing bugs and strongly encouraged.
+Reproducible examples are key to finding and fixing bugs.

 ## Pull requests